snowmate/snowmate-gitlab-runner/README.md

 # snowmate-gitlab-runner
 This is a Bash script for running Snowmate's tests in GitLab's CI/CD.
+In order for it to start running, make sure to add the following parts into your .gitlab-ci.yml file.

+If you have never used gitlab CI/CD before, it's very simple just follow [GitLab's docs](https://docs.gitlab.com/ee/ci/quick_start/).

 ## How to Add it to Your CI/CD ##